matthieupetite/deploy-azure-static-website-with-terraform/infra/README.md

-# April Marketplace Azure Deployement
+# Azure Static Website deployement

 This project is dedicated to evaluate the deployement of an Angular application on Azure by using the azure static web site service

-Start implementing your terraform code here 😎

 ## Requirements